 At the 2016 General Chapter, we made a commitment to “participate actively in the search for structures, relationships and actions that liberate life wherever it is threatened.”

 We wanted to ”let ourselves be questioned by the emerging questions of our time.”
-Thus, the call to justice is a priority that animates and motivate all our apostolic actions.
+Thus, the call to justice is a priority that animates and motivates all our apostolic actions.
 Fundamental human rights, human dignity, the health of our planet Earth, openness to other cultures, collaboration and interdependence, are values that we deepen and seek to promote in many ways.